Yilin-Yang/vimrc/README.md

 Yilin Yang's Personal `.vimrc`
 ================================================================================
-A public repository containing my [(neo)](https://neovim.io/)vim configuration, as well as the shell scripts that I use to install it onto new machines.
+A repository containing my [(neo)](https://neovim.io/)vim configuration, as well as the shell scripts that I use to install it onto new machines.

-I'm not necessarily providing this so that people can just use it "as-is", since doing that would deprive them of the joy of getting their vim install to work exactly how *they* like it.
-(It would also just make their config harder to debug, since they wouldn't be familiar with where everything is.)
-It's meant mostly as a reference, in case I'm helping a classmate configure vim and need something to point at as I explain something.
+No longer public.
+It still works, but I'm a bit embarrassed at how bloated it is.

 If you want to get a sense of how this repo is structured, start by looking at `.vimrc`.